Rail transport in Indonesia: Preserved steam locomotives

-Sragi No.1 (Krauss) was built in 1899, restored to working order in 2008.
-This locomotive is a former sugar cane carrier in Pekalongan, Central Java.
-Then there are two other locomotives namely Pakis Baru No. 1 (Orenstein & Koppel built 1900) and Pakis Baru No. 5 (Orenstein & Koppel built 1905), both of which were former locomotives belonging to the Pakis Baru sugar factory in Pati, Central Java.
-All locomotives now preserved at Statfold Barn Railway, England.
+Sragi No.1, built by Krauss in 1899, was restored to working order in 2008.
+It was formerly used to transport sugarcane in Pekalongan, Central Java.
+Two other locomotives, Pakis Baru No. 1 and Pakis Baru No. 5, were built by Orenstein & Koppel in 1900 and 1905, respectively.
+Both formerly operated at the Pakis Baru sugar factory in Pati, Central Java.
+All three locomotives are now preserved at Statfold Barn Railway in England.

+A Great Railways documentary by filmmaker Nick Lera includes footage recorded in the mid-1970s of steam locomotives in Java and Sumatra, including Mallett locomotives on mountain lines, trams in city streets, and a rack locomotives in Sumatra.

 Diesel locomotives

-As of 2016, PT Kereta Api operates about 350 units of diesel locomotives divided into classes in Java and Sumatra used both for passenger and freight services.
-The first diesel locomotive owned by PT Kereta Api was CC200 class, built by General Electric in 1953.
+As of 2016, PT Kereta Api Indonesia operated approximately 350 diesel locomotives of various classes in Java and Sumatra for both passenger and freight services.
+The first diesel locomotive class operated by the company was the CC200 class, built by General Electric in 1953.

 Electric trains

-As of August 2017, PT Kereta Api's commuter subsidiary, Kereta Commuter Indonesia, operates 758 units of electric multiple units (EMU) in Greater Jakarta area.
-Most EMUs operated in Jakarta are secondhand trains acquired from major urban railway operators in Greater Tokyo in Japan, such as East Japan Railway Company, Tokyu Corporation and Tokyo Metro.
+As of August 2017, PT Kereta Api's commuter subsidiary, Kereta Commuter Indonesia, operated 758 electric multiple-unit cars in the Greater Jakarta area.
+Most electric multiple units operated in Jakarta are second-hand trains acquired from major urban railway operators in Greater Tokyo, including the East Japan Railway Company, Tokyu Corporation and Tokyo Metro.

-Coaches

-A carriage is a railway vehicle pulled by a locomotive and used to transport goods.
-A carriage does not have its own propulsion, unlike a train which can have its own propulsion.
-In the railway context, a "carriage" is often referred to as a "wagon".
-A carriage does not have its own drive, unlike a train which can have its own drive.
-In the context of railways, a "carriage" is often referred to as a "wagon".
-Carriages are run according to the type of goods to be transported, but all carriages in one company usually have the same standards for each component, for example, coupling devices and other accessories, such as air brake hoses, allowing various types of carriages to be assembled into trains.
-For identification, carriages usually have identification marks such as codes, report marks and serial numbers.
+Carriages and wagons

+Passenger carriages and freight wagons are unpowered railway vehicles hauled by locomotives.
+Different types of wagon are used for different forms of freight.
+Vehicles operated by the same company generally use compatible components, including couplings and air-brake hoses, allowing them to be assembled into trains.
+They commonly carry identification codes, reporting marks and serial numbers.

-There are several types of carriages that have been and are currently used in Indonesia.
+Several types of carriage and wagon have been used in Indonesia.